 Five of the eight shareholder-elected Board members are independent, as defined by the Danish Corporate Governance Recommendations, while three shareholder-elected Board members are considered non-independent as they are related to the main shareholder Novo Holdings A/S as members of either the Board of Directors or Executive Management of Novo Holdings A/S. Employee-elected Board members are considered non-independent according to the Danish Corporate Governance Recommendations.

 New Board members undergo an induction programme equivalent to two full days during their first year on the Board and subsequently participate in educational activities as required to update and refresh their competences and knowledge, including issues related to environmental and social risks and opportunities.

 The Board ordinarily meets seven times a year, including a strategic session over two to three days.
-In 2019, the Board conducted eight Board meetings.
-All members attended all meetings within the member’s term in 2019, except one Board member who was excused from one meeting within the member’s term in 2019.
-Please refer to the Annual Report 2019 on p.
-39 for a detailed attendance overview, including attendance at committee meetings.
-By means of a fixed annual calendar, the Board ensures that it addresses its main tasks in a timely manner.
+In 2020, the Board of Directors conducted nine Board meetings, of which eight Board meetings were held electronically as a consequence of COVID-19.
+All members attended all Board meetings within the member’s term in 2020, except two Board members who were excused from one meeting within the member’s term in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview, which also includes the attendance for the Board committee meetings.

 Novo Nordisk has issued rules on Board members' and executives' trading in Novo Nordisk shares.
 Consequently, trading is only permitted within a 15-calendar day open window period after each quarterly financial release.
-Novo Nordisk shall be notified immediately after such trading and Novo Nordisk will publish such trading via the stock exchanges.
+Novo Nordisk shall be notified immediately after such trading and Novo Nordisk will publish such trading via the stock exchanges, as and when required by law.
 The rules apply also to persons associated with a Board member or an executive (i.e. family) as well as their companies.